flame-engine/flame-engine-site/src/markdown/components.md

 There are also other implementations:

-* The `AnimationComponent` takes an `Animation` object and renders a cyclic animated sprite (more details about Animations [here](/docs/images#animation))
+* The `AnimationComponent` takes an `Animation` object and renders a cyclic animated sprite (more details about Animations [here](doc/images.md#Animation))
+* The `SvgComponent` takes an `Svg` object and renders the SVG on the game
 * The `ParallaxComponent` can render a parallax background with several frames
 * The `Box2DComponent`, that has a physics engine built-in (using the [Box2D](https://github.com/google/box2d.dart) port for Dart)

 ## Animation Component

-This component uses an instance of the [Animation](/docs/images#animation) class to represent a Component that has a sprite that runs a single cyclic animation.
+This component uses an instance of the [Animation](doc/images.md#Animation) class to represent a Component that has a sprite that runs a single cyclic animation.

 This will create a simple three frame animation